wasertech/TTS/recipes/wasertech_fr/README.md

 1. Download french data

+	You need `parallel`, `pigz`, `pxz`, `rsync` and `ffmpeg` to efficiently convert large datasets.
+You'll thank me later.

 	- M-AILABS dataset can be downloaded either manually from [its official website](https://www.caito.de/2019/01/03/the-m-ailabs-speech-dataset/) or using ```download_mailabs_fr.sh [PATH_TO_MAILABS]```.
-	Mailabs' sample rate is 16K Hz which too low for most TTS application.
+	M-AI Labs' sample rate is 16K Hz which too low for most TTS application.
 You need to upsample the dataset.

 	_i.e. with a sample rate of 22.05K Hz._
 	```bash